sratcliffe/cephmetrics/README.md

 Mostly we just keep the excellent dashboards :)

+Currently we've only tested this version against a Luminous Ceph mgr prometheus end point.

 ## Configuration

 To get going you only really need to modify `prometheus/prometheus.yml` to configure the Ceph manager to scrape and the node exporter addresses for each physical host in your Ceph cluster.